benhenshaw/rhythm/doc/final.md

 <!-- Discuss the topics learned, evaluating their importance and difficulty. -->

 <!-- Evaluate the final game produced, stating my opinions and how the outcome relates to the initial goals. -->
+*good example of tailored solutions, not a good example of technology allowing design innovation*